coder/docs/admin/environment-management/installing-jetbrains.md

 ---
-title: "JetBrains IDE Installation"
+title: "JetBrains IDE installation"
-description: Learn how to install JetBrains IDEs in Images.
+description: Learn how to install JetBrains IDEs in images.
 ---

 The process of installing an IDE onto your [image](./images) is similar to